- Exercise normal safety precautions and look out for suspicious behaviour, as you would in Australia.

 Hand, Foot and Mouth Disease (HFMD) is common in Taiwan with more serious outbreaks occurring from time to time.
 In Asia, outbreaks of HFMD usually start in March/April and peak in May but can continue until August to October each year.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) are not unusual.
 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.
 Normal hygiene precautions should be taken including careful and frequent hand washing.

 Water-borne, food-borne and other infectious diseases are prevalent with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water, and avoid ice cubes and raw or undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help